-What we do not know is the candour with which certain Old Babylonian texts speak of the value of magnitudes that in principle are supposed not to be known.
-However, since the text distinguish clearly between given and merely known magnitudes, using the latter only for identification and pedagogical explanation, this seemingly deviating habit first of all illustrates the need for a language in which to describe the procedure - an alternative to the $\ell$ , $\lambda$ and L of our algebra and the "segment AB" of our geometry.
-Since the texts represent the "teacher's manual" (notwithstanding the "you" that pretends to address the student), we cannot exclude that the true oral exposition to students would instead make use of a finger pointing to the diagram ("this width here", "that surface there").
-Nor can we claim that things will really have occurred like that - we have no better window to the didactical practice of Old Babylonian mathematics than what is offered by TMS XVI #1 (page 25).
+What we do not know is the candor with which certain Old Babylonian texts speak of the value of magnitudes that in principle are supposed not to be known.
+However, since the text distinguishes clearly between given and merely known magnitudes, using the latter only for identification and pedagogical explanation, this seemingly deviating habit first of all illustrates the need for a language in which to describe the procedure-an alternative to the l , λ and L of our algebra and the "segment AB" of our geometry.
+Since the texts represent the "teacher's manual" (notwithstanding the "you" that pretends to address the student), we cannot exclude that the true oral exposition to students would instead make use of a finger pointing to the diagram ("this width here," "that surface there").
+Nor can we claim that things will really have occurred like that-we have no better window to the didactical practice of Old Babylonian mathematics than what is offered by TMS XVI #1 (page 27).

-&lt;sup>54 See TMS XVI #2 line 16 and TMS VII #1 line 4 (below, pages 125 and 126); the two terms seem to be synonymous.
-This "separation" or "dispersion", which is no subtraction, is the inverse operation of "heaping".
+3See TMS XVI #2 line 16 and TMS VII #1 line 4 (below, pages 117 and 118); the two terms seem to be synonymous.
+This "separation" or "dispersion," which is no subtraction, is the inverse operation of "heaping."